pyiron/pyiron_core/decisions/25-002-collapsed-vs-expanded-for-execution.md

 ## Consequences

-- We can ignore data in the "expanded" column when computing execution flows for a given graph
+- The execution flow depends on a smaller set of variables
-- We have a path to modify and represent modifications to the execution flow in the GUI by expanding/collapsing groups and using copies prior to execution
+- We can easily modify execution flow via the GUI by invoking the above graph-copying tool and executing on the graph copy